-None of the current Directors hold a directorship or membership in other public companies.
+None of the current Directors hold a directorship or membership in other public companies except Mr. Ahmed Al Zakwany holds directorship in 1 public company.

 The profiles of the Directors and senior management team are included as an annexure to the Corporate Governance Report.